 Earlier this month, CSOFT hosted our 8th Annual World Operations Summit, a week-long event traditionally hosted at CSOFT’s World Headquarters in the heart of Beijing.
 During this event, we invite our extended team members from around the world—including linguists, clients and industry experts—for an intensive series of training sessions, presentations, teambuilding and localization-focused discussions.

-How do you define risk management and what’s really the overall purpose of it?
+How do you define risk management, through the lens of translation management, and what’s really the overall purpose of it?

 Inna: Before we define risk management, I think we need to first answer the question, “What is risk?”
 We can’t manage something if we don’t know what it is.
 So let me answer that one first.